Intelligence Patterns: Reusable Elements of Agentic Design¶

 - Tools (4 modules) - Designing the Agent-Computer Interface

-- Reasoning & Planning (4 modules) - Enabling agents to plan and reason effectively
+- Reasoning & Planning (5 modules) - Enabling agents to plan and reason effectively

-- Context and memory (8 modules) - Managing the finite context window, optimizing context usage, and managing persistent and external memory for agents, including knowledge retrieval
+- Context and Memory (8 modules) - Managing the finite context window, optimizing context usage, and managing persistent and external memory for agents, including knowledge retrieval

 - Multi-Agent Systems (5 modules) - Modern LLM-based multi-agent collaboration patterns

-- Human input and Recovery (3 modules) - Learning, adaptation, and human interaction
+- Human Input and Recovery (3 modules) - Learning, adaptation, and human interaction

 Throughout this book, the emphasis is on practical application.
 Every pattern includes runnable code examples that you can execute, modify, and learn from.
 We encourage you to: